Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 5000 images.
 It may be possible that training the model for larger datasets may be prohibitively expensive.
-In that case, the only way to reduce the training time would be to change the model's architecture or training algorithm in the source code.
+In that case, the only way to reduce the training time would be to change the classifier model's architecture or training algorithm in the source code.

 ## Designing your own model

 There are several Python packages that let you train a model with active learning.
-The [pytorch_active_learning](https://github.com/rmunro/pytorch_active_learning) provides scripts for training PyTorch models with AL and the [modAL](https://github.com/modAL-python/modAL) package provides a modular framework for training Scikit-Learn models.
-If you wish to train a model on a low-dimensional dataset then these two packages would likely prove to be more useful.
+The [pytorch_active_learning](https://github.com/rmunro/pytorch_active_learning) github repository provides scripts for training PyTorch models with AL and the [modAL](https://github.com/modAL-python/modAL) package provides a modular framework for training Scikit-Learn models with it.
+If you wish
+to train a model on a low-dimensional dataset then these two packages would likely prove to be more useful that this one.

 The package provided here attempts to improve the efficiency of the AL training algorithm in an image processing context.
-It does so by reducing the dimensionality of the data that the AL algorithms query from and by only training the final classification layers of the model after each batch of labels.
+It does so by reducing the dimensionality of the data that the AL algorithms query from and by training only the final classification layers of the model after each new batch of labels.
 The primary purpose of the "run_active_learning" function is to provide a way for people who are less familiar with machine learning models a way to easily train a model while only needing